 The service area is known as Newmarket, but each side comes with its own horse racing pun: the westbound forecourt is called Rowley Mile, and eastbound is called 1000 Guineas.
 The eastbound car park backs onto a local road, providing a secret exit.

 Initial plans for a pair of service areas here came in 1983 when Landware Group Holdings, who called it 'Newmarket Heath services', submitted plans for each side to include a filling station, restaurant and toilet block.
-They claimed they were building it to resolve the lack of services on the M11, although the M11 is some distance away.
-It may be that they wanted to allow for possible services at Newport, or simply that they wanted additional traffic from the A45.
+They claimed they were building it to tackle the lack of service areas on the M11, although the M11 is some distance away.
+It may be that they wanted to allow for possible services at Newport, or simply that they were keen to attract traffic from what was the A45.

 The restaurants became Little Chefs in the mid-1990s.
-The filling stations were rebranded to BP which they continue to trade as to this day.
+The filling stations were rebranded to BP in 1997, which they continue to trade as to this day.
 By 2003, BP had added their Wild Bean Café to both sides.
 In 2012, both filling stations gained M&S Simply Food stores.